abdullahjan007/Devops/README.md

 Now how you use scripts to keep record or track.
 So, you write a script in which you create a file and in that file all the details are present like: instance active time, inactive time etc<br></br>

+CronJob<br></br>
+There’s a one thing to notice is we say to provide a detail resource tracking report to manager at 6pm every day.
+So, one way is that we have to run the script everyday at 6pm but what happened if we are not present at that time?
+If we are not present, then we use the cronjob and integerate it with our script so report will automatically send to the manager without running the script at 6pm.
+The purpose of cronjob is just like a timmer or alarm(Let suppose I have a youtube page and I have to upload a video on it at 7 pm but I am busy at 7 pm so what I can do?
+I simply upload a video at 3pm and set a timmer of 7pm which tells youtube to publish this video at 7pm automatically).
+So, cronjob is exactly the same<br></br>

+What we can do at the end of the day?
+We are simply write shellscript and integrate it with cronjob<br></br>